dlion/dryrun/_posts/2014-04-11-how-to-interface-a-nunchuck-with-raspberry-pi.md

 ---
-title: "How to interface a nunchuck with raspberry pi"
+title: How to interface a nunchuck with raspberry pi
-description: "Walking around the city I found a cheap nunchuck and obviously I felt the need to do something.
+description: Walking around the city I found a cheap nunchuck and obviously I felt the need to do something.
 This time I chose to interface my raspberry pi with it.
-Let's see how!"
+  Let's see how!
 tags:
-  - Past
-  - Programming
-  - Nunchuck
-  - RaspberryPi
+- tutorials
-  - Electronics
+- hardware
 cover: "/assets/images/covers/nunchuck.jpg"
 ---

 Walking around the city I found a cheap nunchuck and obviously I felt the need to do something.
 This time I chose to interface my raspberry pi with it.
 Let's see how!